Jay Z’s new album ‘4:44’ to drop June 30 on Tidal

 Tidal announced the news on Twitter early Monday along with a 30-second black-and-white clip from a video of one of the album’s songs, featuring “Moonlight” star Mahershala Ali.
 The new album is called “4:44.”

 Tidal was launched in 2015.
 It is co-owned by Beyonce, Madonna, Rihanna, Kanye West and other artists.
-Earlier this year, Sprint bought a 33 percent stake in the service, which has more than 40 million songs and 140,000 videos.
+Earlier this year, Sprint bought a 33 percent stake in the service, which has more than 48 million songs and some 175,000 videos.

 The new album is Jay Z’s first CD since “Magna Carta Holy Grail” in 2013.
 It will be available to new and existing Sprint customers who sign up for Tidal.